Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

 Styling Options for Enquiry Button and Enquiry Dialog are present under Styling Options

 You can use the ‘Add Custom CSS’ field to add your own CSS.
+You can also specify your color scheme manually, by selecting the radio button above.

-The Product Enquiry details provides you with a list of all enquiries made for all products.
+The Product Enquiry details provide you with a list of all enquiries made for all products.
 The details stored for each enquiry record are, Enquiry date, SKU, Product name, Customer Name, Customer Email, Telephone (if provided), Message and the Client IP.

 - The Enquiry Records Table By default, pagination is provided to display 10 enquiry records per page.
 You can change this number using the dropdown option provided, or navigate to other records using the Next and Prev buttons.